hashmapinc/Tempus/README.md

 1. Go to the the dashboard created/used in the previous step.
 2. Create a new widget of chart type as "new depthseries flot".
 3. Add datasources with Entity alias as device name and then select from depthseries keys.
 4. Click add.
-A "new depthseries flot" would get displayed on dashboard for realtime depthseries data for the selected key(s)(It needs realtime depthseries data being published to thingsboard).
+A "new depthseries flot" would get displayed on dashboard for realtime depthseries data for the selected key(s)(It needs realtime depthseries data being published to tempus).
 5. For historical data go to history tab of the depthwindow panel present at top right of the dashboard(A clock icon).
 6. Set the required range of depth and click update.
 7. Now the depthseries data for the specified range and the selected key(s) would get plotted on the "new depthseries flot".